Filming in the Rain

 • If there is lightning, you should stop filming immediately and seek shelter for your crew and equipment.

 Safety should be the first concern on any shoot.
-Please be sure to protect yourself, your collaborators and your equipment.
+Please be sure to protect yourself, your collaborators, and your equipment.
 Stay dry!

 Table of Contents